-Consumer - A consumer is any person who purchases cigarettes or smokeless tobacco.
+Consumer - Any person who purchases cigarettes or smokeless tobacco.
 This does not include any person lawfully operating as a manufacturer, distributor, wholesaler, or retailer of cigarettes or smokeless tobacco.

-Delivery Seller - A person who makes delivery sales.
+Deliver Seller - A person who makes delivery sales.

-Delivery Sale - Any sale of cigarettes or smokeless tobacco to a consumer if -

-- the consumer orders by telephone or other method of voice transmission, the mail, or the Internet or other online service, or the seller is otherwise not in the physical presence of the buyer when the request for purchase or order is made; or - the cigarettes or smokeless tobacco products are delivered to the buyer by common carrier, private delivery service, or other method of delivery, or - the seller is not in the physical presence of the buyer when the buyer obtains possession of the cigarettes or smokeless tobacco.
+Delivery Sale - Any sale of cigarettes or smokeless tobacco to a consumer if -the consumer orders by telephone or other method of voice transmission, the mail, or the internet or other online service, or the seller is otherwise not in the physical presence of the buyer when the request for purchase or order is made; or

+-the cigarettes or smokeless tobacco products are delivered to the buyer by common carrier, private delivery service, or other method of delivery; or

+-the seller is not in the physical presence of the buyer when the buyer obtains possession of the cigarettes or smokeless tobacco.

-Interstate Commerce - The term "interstate commerce" includes commerce between any place in a State and any place outside of that State, commerce between a State and Indian Country in the State, or commerce between points in the same State but through any place outside of the State or through any Indian Country.
-The term "State" includes the District of Columbia, the Commonwealth of Puerto Rico, and the possessions of the United States.
+Interstate Commerce - The term "interstate commerce" includes commerce between any place in a state and any place outside of that state, commerce between a state and Indian Country in the state, or commerce between points in the same state but through any place outside of the state or through any Indian Country.
+The term "state" includes the District of Columbia, the Commonwealth of Puerto Rico, and the possessions of the United States.

-Person - An individual, corporation, company, association, firm, partnership, society, State government, local government, Indian tribal government, governmental organization of such a government, or joint stock company.
+Person - an individual, corporation, company, association, firm, partnership, society, state government, local government, Indian tribal government, governmental organization of such a government, or joint stock company.